-The overall investment performance of the Fund for 2014/15 was up by 12.1% over the year in line with the customised benchmark.
-The Fund performed in line against benchmark in the UK primarily due to the Fund's index tracking position.
-Performance against benchmark was disappointing in the global markets, although property performance remained positive.
-Poor performance from one of the two multi-asset managers dragged down performance in this area.
+The overall investment performance of the Fund for 2015/16 underperformed the customised benchmark by 2.7%.
+The Fund's performance was largely in line with the benchmark in the UK due to the Fund's index tracking position.
+Performance against benchmark was disappointing in the global equity markets, although property performance remained positive.
+Poor performance from one of the multi-asset managers dragged down performance in this area, although the Fund outperformed the benchmark in Emerging Markets over the last quarter of the year, in which this mandate was active.
 The Fund's performance against the different asset classes is shown in the table below: